sitandr/conchord/chords/sheet.typ

 /// 3.
 Render all chords of current song.
 /// - Set `header-level` to set headings that separate the different songs.
 ///   If none, all chords in document will be rendered.
+///
+/// _This must be inside `context` to work_
+/// -> sequence[content]
 #let chordlib(
   /// smart chord function to use
   smart-chord: smart-chord,